biolink/biolink-model/docs/TranslatorMinimal.md

  * [localization increased by](localization_increased_by.md)
  * [located in](located_in.md) - holds between a material entity and a material entity or site within which it is located (but of which it is not considered a part)
  * [location of](location_of.md) - holds between material entity or site and a material entity that is located within it (but not considered a part of it)
- * [macromolecular machine mixin➞name](macromolecular_machine_mixin_name.md) - genes are typically designated by a short symbol and a full name.
-We map the symbol to the default display name and use an additional slot for full name
  * [manifestation of](manifestation_of.md) - that part of a phenomenon which is directly observable or visibly expressed, or which gives evidence to the underlying process; used in SemMedDB for linking things like dysfunctions and processes to some disease or syndrome
  * [metabolic processing affected by](metabolic_processing_affected_by.md)
  * [metabolic processing decreased by](metabolic_processing_decreased_by.md)
  * [metabolic processing increased by](metabolic_processing_increased_by.md)
  * [model of](model_of.md) - holds between a thing and some other thing it approximates for purposes of scientific study, in virtue of its exhibiting similar features of the studied entity.
- * [molecular activity➞enabled by](molecular_activity_enabled_by.md) - The gene product, gene, or complex that catalyzes the reaction
- * [molecular activity➞has input](molecular_activity_has_input.md) - A chemical entity that is the input for the reaction
- * [molecular activity➞has output](molecular_activity_has_output.md) - A chemical entity that is the output for the reaction
  * [molecular modification affected by](molecular_modification_affected_by.md)
  * [molecular modification decreased by](molecular_modification_decreased_by.md)
  * [molecular modification increased by](molecular_modification_increased_by.md)